Differing Site Conditions Experts

 Common Issues Encountered Relative to Differing Site Conditions Litigation and Arbitration

 A variety of issues on a construction project can lead to a claim for differing site conditions.
 Therefore, it is important to first review the contract to ascertain if certain parties assumed the risk of differing site conditions.
 In addition, construction contracts may provide entitlement to an equitable adjustment for certain unforeseeable site conditions.
 Claims for differing site conditions typically consider the following issues:

 Typically, construction contract documents require contractors to inspect the project site prior to bidding to ensure an understanding of the existing site conditions.
-However, the site visit often occurs while the facility is operating; therefore, access for detailed measurements or inspections may not be permitted, or possible, for safety and security reasons.
+However, the site visit often occurs while the facility is operating, and access for detailed measurements or inspections may not be permitted or possible for safety and security reasons.
 In such cases, the site visit is general in nature.
-Additionally, there are often conditions which cannot be determined by an initial site inspection, such as when the owner provides a geological/soil survey which turns out to be incorrect or a situation where there was no reasonable way for either party to know what hidden conditions existed.
+Additionally, there are often conditions that cannot be determined by an initial site inspection, such as when the owner provides a geological/soil survey that turns out to be incorrect, or a situation where there was no reasonable way for either party to know what hidden conditions existed.